 The History of St John’s, Soldiers Hill

-Our story is one of faithfulness — shaped by generations of parishioners who prayed, served, gave, built, and trusted in God.
+Our story is one of faithfulness — shaped by generations who prayed, served, built, gave, and trusted in God’s presence.

-St John’s remains, to this day, a living sign of God’s presence in the Ballarat community.
+To this day, St John’s remains a living sign of God’s grace in the Ballarat community.

 A Parish Rooted in Ballarat’s Beginnings